nibarulabs/ccxt-js/CONTRIBUTING.md

 }
 ```

-#### Accessing Dictionary Keys
+#### Accessing Map/Object Keys

-In JavaScript, dictionary keys can be accessed in two notations:
+In JavaScript, map/object keys can be accessed in two notations:

 - `object['key']` (single-quoted string key notation)
 - `object.key` (property notation)

 Both work almost identically, and one is implicitly converted to another upon executing the JavaScript code.

-While the above does work in JavaScript, **it will not work in Python or PHP**.
-In most languages, associative
-dictionary keys are not treated in the same way as properties.
-Therefore, in Python `object.key` is not the same
-as `object['key']`.
-In PHP `$object->key` is not the same as `$object['key']` as well.
-Languages that differentiate
-between associative keys and properties use different notations for the two.

-To keep the code transpileable, please, remember this simple rule: *always use the single-quoted string key
-notation `object['key']` for accessing all associative dictionary keys in all languages everywhere throughout this
-library!*

 #### Sanitizing Input With `safe`-Methods